 The Copley Society purchased its first permanent home, a 6-storey brownstone at 158 Newbury Street in the heart of the Back Bay in Boston.

 We were named as one of five members of the Boston Art Commission.

 1977 is the year of the first annual "Copley Artists' Auction."

 To inaugurate 100 years, a "Centennial Exhibition" was held featuring works by both current and early artist members.

-In 1989 the exhibition "Contemporary Boston Afro-American Artists" was held featuring works by Allen Crite, Robert Freeman, Paul Goodnight, and Lois Mailou Jones.
+In 1989 the exhibition "Contemporary Boston Afro-American Artists" was held featuring works by Allan Crite, Robert Freeman, Paul Goodnight, and Lois Mailou Jones.

 This was also the year of the first annual "Student Show" which was opened to students from 40 New England art schools.